7-Day Meal Plan for Prediabetes | Revitalize Your Health Now

 7-Day Meal Plan for Prediabetes

-Prediabetes is a condition where blood sugar levels are higher than normal but not high enough to be diagnosed as type 2 diabetes.
+Prediabetes is a metabolic condition in which blood glucose (sugar) levels are higher than normal but not yet high enough to meet the criteria for type 2 diabetes.

 7-Day Meal Plan for Prediabetes (Prediabetes Menu)